jaydenwindle/PythonWebScraping/tasks.md

 If you print your `trending_topics` array, you should see all of the topics from the Pluralsight homepage and their corresponding URLs.
 ### Exporting our data

-Congrats!
-You've successfully scraped data from a website using Python.
-Now let's export it to a file so the data can be used later on.
+Now that you've formatted the data properly, let's export it to a file so the data can be used later on.

 To start, `import json` at the top of your `scraping.py` file.